Graciekan21/easybible/README.md

 - [Jubril_Mentor](my mentor code institute)- I extend my deepest gratitude and unwavering guidance and mentorship throughout this project.
 Helped me throuh the readme.Thank you for being an inspiring mentor and a driving force behind our achievements.

 - [Tutor Support](https://learn.codeinstitute.net/ci_support/diplomainfullstacksoftwarecommoncurriculum/tutor)
   A huge shout-out to our amazing tutors for their invaluable support in debugging challenges.
 Your expertise and patient guidance have been instrumental in overcoming obstacles and enhancing our understanding.
 Thank you for being the troubleshooters behind our success!

-## happycoding